illinois-cs498vr/illinois-cs498vr.github.io/_includes/README.md

 `sections` can be either a classname string or a list of classname strings or objects defined as above.
 Note that it does not work if `sections` is an object.

+It works if it is defined in either the layout or the page frontmatter, but the page will override the layout if both are defined.

 #### Usage examples:

 ```yaml